Jason Lowe (footballer): International career

-England U19 and U20

-Lowe was called into a training camp for England U19 after impressing for Blackburn in the Academy and reserves and was on stand-by for the U-19 which travelled to Ukraine for the UEFA European Under-19 Championship Elite Qualifying Round.
-Lowe was selected for England U-19 for the UEFA European Under-19 Championship Finals in July 2010, but eventually missed out due to injury.
+Lowe was called into an England U19 training camp after impressing for Blackburn in the academy and reserves and was on stand-by for the U-19 team which travelled to Ukraine for the UEFA European Under-19 Championship Elite Qualifying Round.
+Lowe was selected for England U-19 for the UEFA European Under-19 Championship finals in July 2010, but eventually missed out due to injury.

-Lowe made his debut for England U-20 in a friendly against France on 9 February 2011.
-In July 2011, Lowe was included for the England U–20 squad at the 2011 FIFA U-20 World Cup in Colombia, joining his teammate Josh Morris.
+Lowe made his debut for England U20 in a friendly against France on 9 February 2011.
+In July 2011, Lowe was included for the England U20 squad at the 2011 FIFA U-20 World Cup in Colombia, joining his teammate Josh Morris.
 Prior to the FIFA U-20 World Cup, Lowe made his only cap before he captained England U-20 at the FIFA U-20 World Cup in Colombia in the summer of 2011, where they were knocked out in the last 16.